UoW-CPC/rabbda-university-portal/README.md

 At this phase we will be using Pig to do some analysis with the data we have uploaded into the Hadoop environment.
 To do so please follow the instructions [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/pig#pig-analysis).

+This demo has been completed.
+You can now extend the architecture my utilising Big Data Technologies like the ones we mention in the followed proposed iterations.

-#### Iteration 3 - Sentiment analysis of students feedback
+#### Iteration 3 - Sentiment analysis of students feedback with Spark

-#### Iteration 4 - Ingesting relational data by using Apache Sqoop
+#### Iteration 4 - Ingesting relational data with Sqoop

-#### Iteration 5 - Creating a workflow with Apache  Oozie to automate the above tasks
+#### Iteration 5 - Creating Oozie workflows to automate your tasks